How common is tinnitus?

-- a full diagnostic audiogram, which is a measure of the softest sounds you can hear at a range of frequencies that are important for speech perception.
+- a full diagnostic high frequency audiogram, which is a measure of the softest sounds you can hear at a range of frequencies that are important for speech perception.
 This test is administered under headphones.
 The reason this test is performed is that it is very common for the frequency of a person’s tinnitus to correspond to a loss of hearing sensitivity

 - A speech in noise test